Media Sales

 The Digital Counterpart to In-Store Ads

 Amazon and Walmart dominate the online retail media segment, offering a breadth of consumer goods directly and via third-party suppliers.
 As early entrants, they have grown organically and through significant advertising investments.
-Amazon Prime members number over 200M, spending an average of $1,400 annually, with 88% of all shoppers, and 91% of Prime members, choosing Amazon without looking elsewhere.
-Those statistics demonstrate Amazon’s customer loyalty, with shoppers only choosing Walmart, Target or Best Buy if products were unavailable at Amazon.
+Amazon Prime members number over 201M in the U.S. alone (as of Q4 2025), spending an average of $1,400 annually, with nearly 90% of all shoppers choosing Amazon without looking elsewhere.

-Retail Media Networks (RMN) offer the additional benefit of being a “store-within-a-store,” creating a place ripe for advertising to customers who already find themselves on a site with products they enjoy.
-Leveraging this advertising space has led to the growth of Retail Media Networks, which can offer third-party product advertising in a digital format.
+Retail media networks (RMN) offer the additional benefit of being a “store-within-a-store,” creating a place ripe for advertising to customers who already find themselves on a site with products they enjoy.
+Leveraging this advertising space has led to the growth of RMNs, which can offer third-party product advertising in a digital format.

-The Retail Media Network model is attractive due to high margins, with retail advertisers reinvesting these profits to build technology infrastructure, lower prices and enhance the customer experience.
-Retail forecasters anticipate the U.S. Retail Media Network market will exceed $52 billion in ad sales by the end of 2023.
+The RMN model is attractive due to high margins, with retail advertisers reinvesting these profits to build technology infrastructure, lower prices and enhance the customer experience.
+Retail forecasters anticipate the U.S. Retail Media Network market was expected to reach $62 billion in 2025—already surpassing earlier projections—and is projected to grow further to $69.33 billion in 2026.

-• Targeted Advertising: Retail Media Networks enable retailers to use their first-party shopper data to offer highly targeted options to advertisers.
-Advertisers can leverage consumer data collected by the retailer to target their ads to specific demographics, interests, behaviors and purchase history with the right message, increasing the effectiveness of their advertising campaigns.
+• Targeted Advertising: RMNs enable retailers to use their first-party shopper data to offer highly targeted options to advertisers.
+Advertisers can leverage consumer data collected by the retailer to target their ads to specific demographics, interests, behaviors and purchase history with the right message—increasing the effectiveness of their advertising campaigns.

-• Brand Awareness: Advertising on Retail Media Networks can help advertisers increase their brand visibility and awareness among consumers.
-By advertising on the retailer’s website or mobile app, advertisers can reach consumers when they are actively browsing for products and considering making a purchase.
+• Brand Awareness: Advertising on RMNs can help advertisers increase their brand visibility and awareness among consumers.
+By advertising on the retailer’s website or mobile app, advertisers can reach consumers when they are actively browsing products and considering making a purchase.

-• Increased Profitability: Retail Media Networks can drive sales for advertisers by placing their ads in highly visible areas on the retailer’s website or app, such as on the homepage, search results pages and product detail pages.
+• Increased Profitability: RMNs can drive sales for advertisers by placing their ads in highly visible areas on the retailer’s website or app.
+Some brands have seen a return of around 154% for every $1 spent on retail media campaigns, driven by precision targeting and first-party shopper data.
 This can increase the likelihood that consumers will click on the ad and make a purchase.

-• Improved Customer Experience: By displaying relevant ads that match the interests and needs of the shopper, Retail Media Networks can enhance the customer experience and create a more personalized shopping experience for the shopper.
+• Improved Customer Experience: By displaying relevant ads that match the interests and needs of the shopper, RMNs can enhance the customer experience and create a more personalized shopping experience for the shopper.

 Facing Potential Retail Media Obstacles

-While there are many benefits of partnering with Retail Media Networks, generating increased revenue is number one.
+While there are many benefits of partnering with RMNs, generating increased revenue is number one.
 Retailers can gain revenue through these ad channels via pay-per-click advertising, sponsored product listings and display advertising.

-While the Retail Media Networks industry is experiencing significant growth and holds tremendous potential for profitability, it is faced with several obstacles that must be addressed in order to sustain continued success.
+While the RMN industry is experiencing significant growth and holds tremendous potential for profitability, it is faced with several obstacles that must be addressed in order to sustain continued success.

-1. Privacy concerns: As the use of data to personalize and target ads becomes more prevalent, consumers are becoming more concerned about their privacy.
-This has led to increased scrutiny of data collection and usage practices, which could make it more challenging for retailers to gather and use consumer data to inform their advertising.
+1. Privacy Concerns: As the use of data to personalize and target ads becomes more prevalent, consumers are becoming more concerned about their privacy.
+This has led to increased scrutiny of data collection and usage practices.

-2. Competition: As more retailers continue to enter the Retail Media Networks arena, the competition for advertising dollars will become more intense, and margins could shrink.
+2. Competition: As more retailers continue to enter the RMN arena, the competition for advertising dollars will become more intense.
+In 2025, three-quarters of advertisers said they planned to increase retail media spending—intensifying competition for premium inventory and driving renewed focus on standardization.
 This could lead to consolidation within the industry or the development of new revenue streams.

-The Retail Media Networks industry is poised for growth, but it will need to navigate these obstacles to continue to be successful.
+The RMN industry is poised for growth, but it will need to navigate these obstacles to continue to be successful.
 Retailers that can develop effective strategies to overcome these challenges will be well-positioned to thrive in the years to come.

 Why is Retail Media Network Growth Important?